-The society recently received the great news that a bid for funding from Folkestone & Hythe District Council ‘s High Street Fund has been successful.
+The society in March 2020 received the great news that a bid for funding from Folkestone & Hythe District Council ‘s High Street Fund has been successful.
 Up to £50,000 has been allocated to improve the streetscene in front of Riviera Court.
 This area in the centre of the village has long been a blot with a bin store and an unattractive hard landscape.
-A joint project group between the society and Sandgate Parish Council will progress.
-An indicative image below gives an impression of what is proposed – but will probably include the planters that are currently in situ.
+A joint project group between the society and Sandgate Parish Council progressed the scheme to completion in early 2022.

 - digitisation of the society’s extensive archive collection of historical photographs and documents hosted on a website freely available to the community.

 - refurbishment, internally and externally, of the Old Fire Station (a grade II listed building and the society’s HQ) in conjunction with the Sandgate Heritage Trust